-Accounting standards are issued by the regulatory body known as the "Institute of Chartered Accountants of India".
-The Institute of Chartered Accountants of India constituted Accounting Standard Board (ASB) on 21 st April, 1977 for making these standards.
-The main objective of setting standards is to bring uniformity and harmony in the financial statements and enabling consistency and comparability in the data established by the enterprise.
-Presently, there are 32 accounting standards issued and 29 accounting standard interpretations so far.
-Accounting Policies

-Accounting Concept Accounting Conventions 1.
+• Accounting standards are the written policy documents guiding the measurement, treatment and disclosure of financial transactions. • Accounting standards are issued by the regulatory body known as the "Institute of Chartered Accountants of India". • The Institute of Chartered Accountants of India constituted Accounting Standard Board (ASB) on 21 st April, 1977 for making these standards. • The main objective of setting standards is to bring uniformity and harmony in the financial statements and enabling consistency and comparability in the data established by the enterprise.
+Ac counting Policies • Accounting policies refers to specific accounting principles and the methods of applying those principles. • Accounting policies are based on accounting concepts, principles and • conventions.
+Choice of accounting policy is an important decision and hence, the following basis should be considered while choosing accounting policies: (i) Prudence (ii) Substance over form (iii) Materiality.
+Accounting Concept Accounting Conventions 1. .
 Theoretical idea forming a set of practices Method or procedure accepted by general agreement 2.
-Not based on accounting conventions Based on Accounting concept 3.
+Not based on accounting conventions Based on Accounting concept 3. .
 Non internally consistent Internally inconsistent

-[Chapter 빠 1] Tl heoretical Framework 4.19 4.
-Personal judge has no role in adoption Personal judgement may play crucial role 5.
-Established by law Established by common accoun- ting practices 6.
-Uniform application in all firm Not so in conventions

-Note : Areas where different accounting policies are used:

-- (i) Methods of depreciation/depletion/amortization.

-- (ii) Valuation of inventories

-- (iii) Treatment of goodwill

-- (iv) Valuation of investments

-- (v) Valuation of fixed assets, etc.

-Accounting as a Measurement of Discipline Measurement of Discipline There are three elements of measurement tool.
-There are three elements of measurement (i) Identification of objects and events (ii) Selection of standards or scale (iii) Evaluation of dimensions of measurer standard or scale.
-Value refers to the benefits to be derived to objects, abilities or ideas.
-Measurement and valuation do not mean same thing.
-Valuation is a part of measurement valuation.
-Valuation is an Economic Concept.
-In Accounting, monetary unit is used to valuation object. g, we ment from the nent. than --- ---
+4. 18 ■ Model Solved Scanner CS FF P-FA&A Paper 4 (2017 Syllabus) 4.
+5. Personal judge has no role in adoption Established by law Personal judgement may play crucial role Established by common accoun- ting practices Not so in conventions 6.
+No t Uniform application in all firm NOT SO IN CONVENTIONS (i) (ii) (iii) Valuation of inventories Treatment of goodwill Valuation of investments Accounting as a Measurement of Discipline Measurement means assigning numerical values to specific attributes.
+In accounting, we take money as a measurement tool.
+There are three elements of measurement: (i) Identification of objects and events (ii) Selection of standards or scale (iii) Evaluation of dimensions of measurement standard or scale.
+Value refers to the benefits to be derived from objects, abilities or ideas.
+Measurement and valuation do not mean the same thing.
+Valuation is a part of measurement.
+Measurement is a broader concept than valuation. • There are three elements of measu (i) Identification of objects and ev (ii) Selection of standards or scale (iii) Evaluation of dimensions of me Value refers to the benefits to be ideas.
+Measurement and valuation do not a part of measurement. urement: ents easurement standard or scale. derived from objects, abilities or mean the same thing.
+Valuation is